gutlessCGH/refindTTT/README.md

 ![Preview](preview.webp)
 rEFInd uses a background image to highlight the active icon typically with an outline, underline, halo, etc.  The icons of this theme are all custom edited so that they morph when a simple white background is put behind them.
 Each icon contains a transparent text label, and it is easy to change the color of these labels or to hide them.

 Swapping icons to or from this theme will not work without modification.
-In part for that reason the selection of included icons is extensive (every rEFInd function & tool, over 100 distros, alternate retro icons for Mac & Windows).
-Monochrome icons are also included for many distros to use with refind-btfrs snapshots.
+In part for that reason the selection of included icons is extensive (every rEFInd function & tool, over 150 distros, alternate retro icons for Mac & Windows).
+Monochrome icons are also included for many distros to use with refind-btrfs snapshots.

 ### Icons Demo (50% Scale):